 Best practices for managing attribution model changes

-You should expect to see some changes to your "Campaigns" reporting with any change to a conversion action's attribution model.
+You should expect some changes to your "Campaigns" reporting with any change to a conversion action's attribution model.
 You should also monitor and update your bids and targets.

 Changes to expect in "Campaigns"